Plankton555/Odin/README.md

 This project is part of a Bachelor's thesis at Chalmers University of Technology, Sweden.
-The version of the thesis can be found at: TBA
+A version of the thesis can be found at: TBA

 Setup
 ----